 The availability of a sound financial system is an important factor to consider when choosing an offshore location for your business.
 In this sector, Panama doesn’t disappoint, as it hosts over 50 international banks, including Citibank, Mercantil Bank and First Central Internal Bank and the Korea Exchange Bank.
 As a foreigner investor, you will be able to open and operate corporate offshore bank accounts in many of the banks in Panama.

 To open a personal offshore bank account in a Panama, you will need to provide copies of your government-issued identification documents, utility bills and references letters from your domestic bank.
 For a corporate account, you will need to provide your company’s incorporation documents along with your identification details.
 Even though specialist companies in Panama can help you identify the best bank and get all the necessary documents ready, many banks will require you to be physically available for an interview before the application is processed.

 Investors who want to use their offshore corporations as vehicles for international trade often prefer locations that make it easier to penetrate various international markets.
 Panama is located on a strip of land that links North America to South America, and is also home to the Panama Canal, a waterway that serves as a bridge between the Atlantic and Pacific Oceans.
 As such, a Panamanian corporation is ideal for investors who want to access trade markets in the Americas, Asia and Europe.

 Although the US is known to have vested interests in Panama, the country is completely independent with its own system of governance.
 It is also a peaceful nation with a good economic reputation.
-Therefore, a Panamanian corporation will not expose you to any political or economic risks.
+Therefore, a Panamanian corporation will not expose you to any economic or political risks.
 You can conduct your international businesses while staying assured that your assets are well-protected.